 The Fahy Commons for Public Engagement and Innovation, Muhlenberg's newest academic building, was designed as a future-forward model of sustainability and flexibility.
-One of the first 20 projects in the world to Living Building Challenge Core Green Building Certification, the Fahy Commons will be held as a standard for the most aspiring measures of sustainability in new construction.
+One of the first 20 projects in the world to achieve the Living Building Challenge Core Green Building Certification, the Fahy Commons will be held as a standard for the most aspiring measures of sustainability in new construction.

 Sustainability features include rooftop solar, providing the majority of on-site electricity; triple-glazed windows with bird-friendly glass coating; high-efficiency lighting, heating and cooling systems; native meadows, earthwork and rain gardens; rainwater harvesting systems; outdoor classroom and event spaces; and sustainable commuting options, including an on-site shower and electric vehicle charging stations.
 View some of the sustainability features incorporated into the Fahy Commons on the diagram below.